Las Vegas Car Accident Lawyer

-The Las Vegas car accident lawyer at the Law Offices of Steven M. Burris has dedicated his practice to advocating for the most serious of accident victims.
-For more than 40 years, our team has been providing the zealous legal representation needed to obtain just and fair legal compensation for our clients.
+The Las Vegas car accident lawyer at Burris & Thomas, LLC has dedicated his practice to advocating for the most seriously injured accident victims.
+For more than 45 years, our team has provided the zealous legal representation needed to obtain just and fair legal compensation for our clients.

-The Nevada road system is a unique combination of open desert highways and congested metropolitan avenues.
-Serious Las Vegas auto accidents causing major injuries, however, can occur on any type of roadway, at any time.
-Nearly 19,000 injury crashes happen each year in the state of Nevada.
+The Nevada road system features a mix of open desert highways and heavily trafficked metropolitan roads.
+Serious Las Vegas auto accidents resulting in major injuries can happen on any type of roadway, at any time.
+Nearly 19,000 injury crashes occur each year in the state of Nevada.

 Injured in a car accident?
-Call the Law Offices of Steven M. Burris today at (702) 529-3101 to schedule a free case evaluation!
+Call our Las Vegas car accident attorney at Burris & Thomas, LLC today at (702) 529-3101 to schedule a free case evaluation!

 Handling All Types of Car Accident Claims

-Regardless of the type of car accident, any collision can have major financial, emotional and physical impacts.
+Regardless of the type of car accident, any collision can have major financial, emotional, and physical impacts.
 You could be left with severe pain, extensive medical bills, and your ability to earn an income can be compromised.
-At the Law Offices of Steven M. Burris, you will find a car accident lawyer in Las Vegas who can aggressively pursue justice for victims of numerous types of car accidents.
+At Burris & Thomas, LLC, you will find a car accident lawyer in Las Vegas who can aggressively pursue justice for victims of numerous types of car accidents.

-Our personal injury lawyers take auto accident cases involving and not limited to:
+Our personal injury lawyers take auto accident cases involving, but not limited to:

 - Driving under the influence